Beginner writer mistakes I made (so you don’t have to)

 Headhopping means that you suddenly jump into another character’s point of view in the middle of a scene, and this usually happens when you’re writing in third-person intimate POV (it’s less likely to happen in first-person POV).
 If you’re writing from the POV of multiple characters, you can’t switch in the middle of a scene unless you’re using the omniscient POV.
 If you’re writing only from one POV, you can never wander into someone else’s thoughts and feelings.
 You have to figure out a different way of letting your readers know what that character is thinking of if it really is that important.

-Including the wrong kind of information means that you’ve mentioned something that the POV character shouldn’t be able to know or what they wouldn’t normally think about themselves.
-How often do you think something like “I am pretty and I have blue eyes” and would you know what your brother is currently thinking?
-Remember, when you’re writing in first-person or third-person intimate POV, you’re essentially being that character and you’re inside their head so the character needs to think like a real person would think.
+Including the wrong kind of information means that you’ve mentioned something that the POV character shouldn’t be privy to or what they wouldn’t normally think about themselves.
+How often do you think something like “I am pretty and I have blue eyes”, and would you know what your brother is currently thinking?
+Remember, when you’re writing in first-person or third-person intimate POV, you’re essentially being that character and you’re inside their head, so the character needs to think like a real person would think.

 How to fix inconsistent POV in your writing